The key to success is in the struggle.

 Howard Schultz was turned down over 200 times trying to secure investors for Starbucks.

-What if he would have quit after being turned down 10 times?
+What if he had quit after being turned down 10 times?

-How about if he would have quit after being turned down 50 times?
+How about if he had quit after being turned down 50 times?

-What if he would have quit after being turned down 100 times?
+What if he had quit after being turned down 100 times?

 There would be no Starbucks.
 He would have given in to the rejection and not realized his dream.

 Schultz did not quit.
 He had a goal and a vision, and he realized that success would require struggle.